HariTrigger/AoeM-Bot/readme(EN).md

 ### 3:
 ![3](https://github.com/F0Rextasy/AoeM-Bot/blob/main/screeenshot/3.PNG)

-## How to Use the Auto Start Feature
+## Using the Auto Start Feature

 ![4](https://github.com/F0Rextasy/AoeM-Bot/blob/main/screeenshot/4.PNG)

-To use this feature, keep the **Bluestacks Multi-Instance Manager** window open at all times.
-Duplicate the emulator with the same settings.
-This is important as the bot may continue running even if the window closes.
-The bot works by clicking the **START** button.
+To use this feature, always keep the **Bluestacks Multi-Instance Manager** window open.
+Clone several emulator instances with the same settings.
+This prevents the bot from stopping if the window is closed.
+The bot's logic is to click the **START** button.

 ## BlueStacks Settings